Academic Honors

 Submission for recommendation for Graduation with Honors

-Submit the following to the Canvas website for Academic Honors:
+Submit the following to the Canvas website for Pharm.D.
+Academic Honors Research assembled in a single PDF in this order:

-It is advised that this is done within the semester after completing the research, and no later than April 1 of the year of graduation.
+It is advised that this is done within the semester after completing the research and by April 1 of the student’s graduation year.